Available for new work

 Arm & Hammer's pet-care team needed an R&D push, and they wanted to use SuperZoo (the trade show) as a research lab.
 The Collective got the brief.
 I designed the workshop.
 Schedule, exercises, prompts, the rubric, the rooms, the supplies list, the way Day 1 fed into Day 2.
 Everything that needed to be true on the morning the workshop opened.

 Then I handed the workshop off to a facilitator and a team to run.
 That part is the point.
-The work was designed in such a way that someone else could pick it up and execute it without me in the room.
-That's the test of whether a workshop is actually designed or just hosted.
+The work was designed in such a way that someone else could pick it up and execute it without me in the room, which is how you tell whether a workshop has actually been designed rather than just hosted.
 The team led the floor walk at SuperZoo, ran the Princeton ideation, prioritized the outcomes, and brought back a portfolio of concepts ready for product roadmap.

 After that, I designed the process book that walked Church & Dwight's leadership through what the team had made.
 Cover, structure, the rhythm between schedule pages and finished concepts, the photographic field record, the sketched product portfolio.
 Empowering a team to do the work means giving them a document at the end that makes their work look as good as it actually is.